fishjam-dev/membrane_rtc_engine_timescaledb/README.md

 ## Usage

 To use `membrane_rtc_engine_timescaledb`, you have to have:
- * running PostgresQL database with timescaledb extension
+ * running PostgreSQL database with Timescale extension
  * config for `:membrane_rtc_engine_timescaledb`
  * configured `Ecto` repo in your project
  * `Ecto` migration calling `Membrane.RTC.Engine.TimescaleDB.Migrations.up()`